dotnet/designs/accepted/2021/system-drawing-win-only/system-drawing-win-only.md

 The challenge is that `System.Drawing.Common` is used by 1st party consumers such as ML.NET, which uses it for image manipulation and even exposes an API that returns a Bitmap.
-At the same time, `System.Devices.Iot` is in the process of moving to use ImageSharp and so far they had a great migration experience.
+At the same time, https://github.com/dotnet/iot is in the process of moving to use ImageSharp and so far they had a great migration experience.
 We need to engage with 1st party customers to see what impact this proposal will have on them.